How animals adapt to life in the natural environment

 Dormouse

-This small and fast-moving rodent is characterized by a fast metabolism.
-In winter, when food is hard to come by, falls asleep, and then his heart beats slower, blood stops circulating so quickly, and the breath calms down.
-The body uses fat stores, which were accumulated before falling into a long sleep.
+This small and fast -moving rodent is characterized by rapid metabolism.
+In winter, When it is difficult to find food, It falls asleep, And then his heart beats more slowly, Blood stops circling so quickly, and the breath calms down.
+The body uses fat supplies, which were accumulated before falling into a long sleep.

-The large ears of this dog predator allow it to hear the slightest noise at night to indicate the presence of a potential victim, and they are small invertebrates and insects.
-Moreover, the large surface area of the ears facilitates cooling of the body.
-It is of great importance in sun-baked deserts, which are fenka's environment.
+The great ears of this predator from the dog family allow him to hear the slightest sound revealing the presence of a potential victim in the night, And they are small invertebrates and insects.
+The large surface of the ears also facilitates body cooling.
+Is of great importance on the sun -sought deserts, which are the fenka environment.

 Shrew

-The small size of the body and great mobility cause, that the shrew is metabolizing rapidly.
-Therefore, she must eat almost constantly, to stay alive.
+Small body size and high mobility cause, that there is a rapid metabolism at the snout.
+That's why she must eat almost without establishing, to stay alive.

 Whale

-Although the whale belongs to the mammalian group and must breathe like us, it is perfectly adapted to life in the oceans.
-During the ascent, one whale's breath lasts up to twenty minutes.
-Thanks to this, it can stay under water for quite a long time afterwards, looking for food.
-However, having so specialized organs, the whale is forever doomed to live in one environment.
+Although the whale belongs to the mammal cluster and must breathe like us, is well adapted to life in the oceans.
+During the emergence, one whales of the whale lasts up to twenty minutes.
+Thanks to this, he may later stay under water for quite a long time looking for food.
+However, having such specialized organs, The whale is always condemned to live in one environment.

-Except monkeys, The Pig also has a human-like physiology.
-Just as man can eat both animal and vegetable food, and many organs of a pig function similarly to that of humans.
+Apart from monkeys, A pig also has a man -like physiology.
+Just as a person can eat both animal and vegetable food, And many pig organs function similarly to humans.
 However, it has more fat and thicker skin.
-Formerly, cannibals from the Pacific islands used to talk about food - "long pigs", which concerned the similarity between human and pig meat.
+Formerly the cannibal from the Pacific Islands said about food-"long pigs", which concerned the similarity between human and pig meat.

 Domestic pig

-The vital functions of a pig are similar to those of the human body.
+The life functions of the pig are similar to the human body's activities.